-6 Smartphone Repairs You Should Never Pay Someone to Fix
+6 Smartphone Repairs You Shouldn’t Pay Someone to Fix

 Restore your charge

 If your phone won’t charge when plugged in, the cord might not be the problem.
-The charging port often accumulates lint and debris from your pockets and purses, which can block the connecting pins, causing it to charge slower or not at all.
+The charging port often accumulates lint and debris from your pockets and purses, which can block the connecting pins, causing it to charge more slowly or not at all.
 Fortunately, there’s a low-tech solution.
 “You can use a safety pin and run it around the inside of the port on your phone to clear it out,” recommends Shayne Sherman, CEO of TechLoris.
 “If your phone isn’t charging, give this a try before buying a new cord.”
 You can also use a flat toothpick to remove anything that’s blocking the pins that connect to the charging cable.
 While you’re cleaning your ports, here’s why you should clear cookies from your phone too.

 Clean up fuzzy noise